 Jesse Gleason was an experienced videographer and a competitor at Thompson Speedway when he first teamed up with DiMaggio in 2008.
 Jesse began his racing career in the late 1990’s in the Speedbowl’s Strictly Stock division before moving on to Thompson Speedway.
 Jesse still races occasionally there in the Limited Sportsman division.
 In 2012, he was a National finalist for NASCAR’s Division III Whelen All-American Series.

 Off the track, Jesse graduated from UConn in 2006 with a degree in Film Studies and then from the Connecticut School of Broadcasting in 2007.
-In 2008, Jesse answered an ad from Sid asking for help with the video production of the SK Modified Finale project and the 2 have been working together on various projects ever since.
-In addition to his video work with Sid, Jesse was an associate producer & assistant editor on the 2011 independent film Busking the System, which profiled subway musicians in New York City, and The Killers of Comedy featuring cast & regulars from The Howard Stern Show such as Reverend Bob Ley, Sal Governale, Richard Christy & Jim Florentine.
+In 2008, he answered an ad from Sid asking for help with the video production of the SK Modified Finale project and the 2 have been working together on various projects ever since.
+In addition to his video work with Sid, Jesse was an associate producer & assistant editor on the 2011 independent film Busking the System, which profiled subway musicians in New York City, and The Killers of Comedy featuring personalities from The Howard Stern Show such as Reverend Bob Ley, Sal Governale, Richard Christy & Jim Florentine.

 WATCH OUR VIDEO RETROSPECTIVE

 The theme used for “Sid’s View” since season 4 (2012) is the original song “Traveling Home” written & performed by John Fries (pronounced “freeze”), a local recording artist who resides in Waterford, CT.
 He also provided the instrumental bass groove theme used in season 1 and 2 (2010-2011).
 For more info on John’s music, visit his website www.johnfriesmusic.com.
-You can also find John Fries on iTunes.
+You can also find John Fries on iTunes and Spotify.